oew/simulation/README.md

 - java 1.8 JDK (or greater)

 ## To Capture a domain
--captureJmx.sh : a demo script captures a Catalina domain from JMX MBeanServer (localhost:9097) and stores it in the tomcat directory.
+- captureJmx.sh : a demo script captures a Catalina domain from JMX MBeanServer (localhost:9097) and stores it in the tomcat directory.

 - java -cp simulation-full.jar -Dlog4j.configurationFile=./log4j2.xml com.tmm.capture.jmx.JmxSnapshot \<ip\> \<port\> \<domain\> \<usernameOrDash\> \<PasswordOrDash\> \<OutputDir\>